pogags/DataMiningPractice/README.md

 ## [Mushroom Stew](https://github.com/pogags/DataMiningPractice/blob/main/mushroom_stew.ipynb)

 Using data in the (expanded.csv)[https://github.com/pogags/DataMiningPractice/blob/main/expanded.csv], determine what a forager might want to look for when picking mushrooms to ensure a safe and appealing stew.
 The records in this dataset represent mushrooms, and the data has 22 features and 1 target class which is ofcourse whether the mushroom is edible or poisonous.
-This notebook uses both data exploration as well as classification techniques to determine the best way to forage, and includes a bonus section that could be employed to pick safe mushrooms if the forager in question lost their sense of smell (scent ended up as having the highest feature importance).
+This notebook uses both data exploration as well as classification techniques to determine the best way to forage, and includes a bonus section that could be employed to pick safe mushrooms if the forager in question lost their sense of smell (scent had the highest feature importance generally).

 ![image](https://user-images.githubusercontent.com/60637235/145644290-b455865b-c907-4946-bbb1-dece42a5f0f0.png)